Skip links

 impediment, disturbance or limitation.

-disturbance or the limitation.
+disturbance or limitation.

-However, if the duration of the interruption due to force majeure exceeds one (1) month (from the date of notification of the occurrence of the force majeure event), the Contract may be terminated, by operation of law and without judicial formality, by the non-affected Party, subject to thirty (30) Days' notice, notified by registered letter with acknowledgement of receipt to the defaulting Party.
+However, if the duration of the interruption due to force majeure exceeds one (1) month (from the date of notification of the occurrence of the force majeure event) the Contract may be terminated, ipso jure and without legal formalities, by the non-affected Party subject to thirty (30) Days' notice, notified by registered letter with acknowledgement of receipt to the defaulting Party.

 ARTICLES XII.
 TRANSFER